This article is the 1st part (and introduction) to a 9 part series on Universal Restoration vs Eternal Torment (hell).

 There are several phrases which commonly come to mind when discussing hell.
-Phrases like “eternal punishment”, “eternal destruction”, etc. However, the word translated “eternal” there doesn’t necessarily mean eternal.
+Phrases like “eternal punishment”, “eternal destruction”, etc. However, the word translated “eternal” doesn’t mean eternal.
 For example:

 3 As He was sitting on the Mount of Olives, the disciples came to Him privately, saying, “Tell us, when will these things happen, and what will be the sign of Your coming, and of the end of the age?”

-The word above I’ve highlighted in red is the exact same word as the word translated “eternal” in every single verse where the duration of punishment in the afterlife is discussed.
+The word above I’ve highlighted in red is the exact same word translated “eternal” in every single verse where the duration of punishment in the afterlife is discussed.

-If you look up the definition of the Greek word, it means “age”.
-Further, that word has a a plural form meaning “ages”.
+Every reputable Greek lexicon I could get my hands on says it means “age”.
+Further, the word has a a plural form meaning “ages”.
 Does it make sense to say “eternities” or “forevers”?
 Once you understand the meaning of this word, you’ll realize the foundation for eternal torment (hell) rests on very shaky ground.

 (Also, the “unforgivable sin” verse is the most egregious example of mis-translation in the Bible.
-For starters, virtually every translation omits three important Greek words that complete change the meaning.)
+For starters, virtually every translation omits – leaves out – three important Greek words that completely change the meaning.)

 Pillar #2: The Ever-Burning Burning Garbage Pit